mayamathur/academic_website/content/author/admin/_index.md

 +++

 I am a postdoctoral fellow at the Harvard University Department of Epidemiology, conducting both original statistical research and applied research.
+I work under the supervision of <a href="https://www.hsph.harvard.edu/tyler-vanderweele/">Tyler VanderWeele</a>.